Best Web Hosting (UK) in 2020

 #6.
 Cloud eCommerce

 As Amazon has taught us, it’s not just about building something that looks good when you’re in eCommerce.
-It has to all function toward making a sale.
+It's all about converting visitors into sales.

 eCommerce means selling online by the way.
 It’s the easiest it’s ever been; you don’t need to spend thousands on hiring a developer or learn to read the Matrix.

-As people mostly shop on their mobiles, a responsive site is of prime importance.. but most pages are nowadays so not a worry.
+As people mostly shop on their mobiles, a responsive site is of prime importance, but most pages are nowadays anyway, so don't worry too much.

-Here’s what you get – a shopping cart to buy the selected product(s), review functionality to rank customer satisfaction publically.
+Here’s what you get – a shopping cart to buy the selected product(s), review functionality to rank customer satisfaction publicly.